rreece/rreece.github.io/outline-of-philosophy/invitation.md

 *how much if anything can be known about reality*.
 These issues are part of broader divisions in philosophy: epistemology (how do we know?) and metaphysics (what exists?), respectively.
-In our modern information age, the evident power of science to elevate our awareness and bring us new technological capabilities underscores the relevance of a philosophical understanding of science.

 Philosophy of science asks: what is science?
 Do the diverse inquiries called science